 Workplace personal injury and wrongful death lawyers are dedicated to ensuring that business owners maintain OSHA’s high standards for workplace safety, and ensure that if they do attempt to skirt compliance, they suffer great punitive damages.
 Unfortunately, the fear of lawsuits is sometimes the only motivator for companies to maintain safety standards for their employees.

-As we shop for Christmas gifts and seek the bargains, maybe we should consider why an object is so very cheap.
-To make a difference on a personal level, we can investigate online where some of our goods are manufactured and avoid brands which are known to use sweatshop labor.
+As we shop for Christmas gifts and seek bargains, maybe we should consider why an object is so very cheap.
+To make a difference on a personal level, we can investigate online where some of our goods are manufactured and avoid brands that are known to use sweatshop labor.

 Submitted by the Robinette Legal Group, PLLC, West Virginia Workplace Injury/Wrongful Death Lawyers.
-Call us today: 304-216-6695 or 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide.
+Call us today: 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide.

 Over 600 of the factory’s 1,500 employees were reported to have been in the factory working overtime when the blaze began.
 Most of the workers killed were women, including at least nine who jumped to their death from windows.
 Some workers died of smoke inhalation and many were burned beyond recognition, while many more were taken to the hospital for severe burns and toxic exposure.
 The Tazreen factory has been reported to have sales of over $35,000,000 per year.
 The entry-level wage for a garment worker is about $37 per month.